open-telemetry/opentelemetry-specification/specification/data-faas.md

 ### HTTP

 The function responsibility is to provide an answer to an inbound HTTP request.
-The `faas` span SHOULD follow the recomandations described in the [HTTP Server semantic conventions](data-http.md#http-server-semantic-conventions).
+The `faas` span SHOULD follow the recommendations described in the [HTTP Server semantic conventions](data-http.md#http-server-semantic-conventions).

 ### PubSub